LL.M. & J.S.D. FAQ

 The Graduate and International Programs Office assists incoming and current international students in making a smooth transition to McGeorge and in taking advantage of the many opportunities available to them.
 The office offers a variety of resources, such as tailored academic counseling and support, shopping trips, special orientation, and a bike rental program.
 Please see the International Students section of our website for further details.

 Do LL.M. and J.S.D. students have access to the same kinds of extracurricular activities as J.D. students?

 LL.M. and J.S.D. students are eligible to participate in all of the extracurricular activities available to J.D. students.
-Pacific McGeorge has a lively student community including various student organizations, social and academic events and intramural sports.
+McGeorge has a lively student community including various student organizations, social and academic events and intramural sports.
 Additionally, Sacramento maintains a thriving social and political scene full of accessible events for students and their families.

 Can I visit the campus?

 Every prospective student is encouraged to visit the beautiful, 13-acre campus.
 Individual visits can be arranged by contacting us at 916.739.7019.